-The basis of the Trustees' strategy is to invest the Scheme's assets across "growth" funds comprising of assets such as diversified growth funds ("DGF") and multi asset credit funds ("MAC"), and "matching" funds comprising of assets such as absolute return bond funds ("ARBF"), corporate bonds, gilts, index-linked gilts and liability driven investment funds ("LDI").
+The basis of the Trustees' strategy is to invest the Scheme's assets across "growth" funds comprising of Diversified Credit Funds ("DCFs"), and "matching" funds comprising of assets such as corporate bonds, gilts, index-linked gilts and liability driven investment funds ("LDI").
 The basis for the amount in growth and matching assets are set with regard to the overall required return objective of the Scheme's assets.